 YouTube: The original hub for video on the internet, successful YouTube content can take many forms, but for Realtors, offering longer-form (10 minutes or more) content here makes sense, since the other platforms (mainly Instagram and TikTok) are where people are looking for shorter-form videos.

-9 Real Estate Social Networks That Deliver Value for Agents (Ranked)
+Best Real Estate Social Networks for 2023

 2. Create Social Media Content With Your Business Goals in Mind